 5. Token Economy

-Initially, an ERC-20 tokens will be issued for the purposes of providing an official record of tokens sold.
+Initially, ERC-20 tokens will be issued for the purpose of providing an official record of tokens sold.
 Following the launch of the COTI main net, the ERC-20 tokens will be converted into tokens issued on the COTI network’s transaction ledger.
 The ERC-20 tokens are expected to be listed on at least one major exchange no later than the end of September 2018.

 According to the team, COTI may occasionally initiate additional token sales from the reserve.

 6.1.
 The core team consists of 27 full-time members.

 - David Assaraf (Co-founder, Business Development).
 David previously served as the chief internal auditor at HSBC Israel and as an examiner in the credit risk unit of the Bank of Israel’s banking supervision department.

 - Shahaf Bar-Geffen (CEO).
 Shahaf is the co-founder and former CEO of WEB3, a leading multinational digital marketing firm.
 Shahaf holds a BSc degree in biotech and economics from Tel Aviv University.